joetainment/bill-and-buck/story__main__scripted_scene__bill_and_buck_meet_timmy_and_tammy.md

 Bill:

 Oh we've seen them all right.
-It can be pretty annoying he follows us to

 Do you know what he is?